Hala-Alsouly/Warring-State-Game-ANU-Assignment/admin/F-review-u6277077.md

 [5][3] means location at the 5th row and 3rd column.
 Hence when determine if a given move is legal or not, we can quickly check if it is at the legal column or row, without further calculation.
 2. The code is well-documented as I understand the code with these comments.
+3. It follows code conventions and maintain consistent style.
+But the return statement sometimes confusing.
+4. There is no error as far as I reviewed.
-3. The structure of the method is not perform very well.
+5. Actionable advice: The structure of the method is not perform very well.
 The way it represent A-Z and 0-9 is not conciseness as 2 blocks are written.
-4. It follows code conventions and maintain consistent style.
-But the return statement sometimes confusing.
-5. There is no error as far as I reviewed.

-1. HelloWorld.java:1-16 Use proper capitalization.
-2. HelloWorldTest.java:21 This test will pass with "hello world", when it should fail.
-3. <...>